-POLICY KBR42: SUSTAINABLE DEVELOPMENT AND INVOLVING PEOPLE

-- A. Development which conforms to national planning policy, with the policies in the Knightsbridge Neighbourhood Plan and with other documents making up the development plan will constitute sustainable development and should be granted planning permission unless material considerations indicate otherwise. - B. As recognised by the National Planning Policy Framework, sustainable development entails a creative and collective exercise which includes people and communities.
+POLICY KBR42: SUSTAINABLE DEVELOPMENT AND INVOLVING PEOPLE A. Development which conforms to national planning policy, with the policies in the Knightsbridge Neighbourhood Plan and with other documents making up the development plan will constitute sustainable development and should be granted planning permission unless material considerations indicate otherwise.
+B. As recognised by the National Planning Policy Framework, sustainable development entails a creative and collective exercise which includes people and communities.
+New development and maior refurbishment (Level 4 to development entails a creative and collective exercise which includes people and communities.
 New development and major refurbishment (Level 1 to Level 4 as described in Appendix G) which actively and meaningfully consults with the local affected community at the design phase of development to ensure that a solution is found which improves the economic, social and environmental conditions of the Knightsbridge Neighbourhood Area will be encouraged.
 Developers are encouraged to continue to consult with the local affected community throughout the planning process.
 Developers should have regard to the Knightsbridge Community Engagement Protocol for guidance on how to carry out such consultation.